murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 ..
 IMPORTANT::
    It is important that the ``matlab`` binary is available in ``$PATH``.

 Installing `Matlab <https://www.mathworks.com/products/matlab.html>`_ is beyond the scope of this document.
-To install Matlab, please follow the `instructions < <https://www.mathworks.com/support/install-matlab.html>`_ on the Mathworks site.
+To install Matlab, please follow the instructions on the Mathworks `site <https://docs.galaxyproject.org/en/latest/admin/production.html>`_.

 Installing Bioformats Tools
 ***************************

 Installing `Bioformats tools <https://docs.openmicroscopy.org/bio-formats/5.8.2/users/comlinetools/>`_ beyond the scope of this document.
-To install BFTools, please follow the `instructions <https://docs.openmicroscopy.org/bio-formats/5.8.2/users/comlinetools/>`_ on the OpenMicroscopy site.
+To install BFTools, please follow the instructions on the OpenMicroscopy `site <https://docs.openmicroscopy.org/bio-formats/5.8.2/users/comlinetools>`_.

 Installing Pandoc
 *****************